 Makiko Hirabayashi – pianist/composer

 Makiko Hirabayashi is a Japanese pianist and composer, based in Copenhagen since 1990.
 She has received wide critical acclaim as a personal voice on the international jazz scene since the release of her debut album as a leader in 2006.
-Throughout the last two dacades, she has toured extensively across Europe and Asia with her trio with Marilyn Mazur and Klavs Hovman, her quartet, Weavers and as a solo pianist.
+Throughout the last two dacades, she has toured extensively across Europe and Asia with her trio feat.
+Marilyn Mazur and Klavs Hovman, her quartet, Weavers and as a solo pianist.

 As a sidewoman, she plays an active role in numerous projects led by Marilyn Mazur, and has worked with many of Europe’s top notch musicians, including Enrico Rava, Norma Winstone, Nils Petter Molvær and Josefine Cronholm.